pat-whitrock/gitshoes/README.md

 O - Backend should forward request from widget to github issues O - Add validations and sanitation to widget

+O - Embed our script tag in their head/body that does:
+O - Append feedback
+O - Inject a stylesheet for feedback
+O - Inject a form
+O - Bind click action to feedback button that shows form O - Bind submit event to form
+O - The rest happens on our server (send to github, send back response to user)

 ## Usage

 How do users use your app?